markquinn12/readAndOuputJsonWithNode/README.md

 choco install nodejs.install
 choco install git.install

+Git will also need to be added to the env PATH of your machine.
+For my machines I added the following directory to the PATH:
+C:\Program Files (x86)\Git\cmd;

 ##Creating the data:
 We need to export data from a DB table in JSON format.
 There is a utility for this built into SQL developer which allows the user to export chosen data as JSON.
 I have tested this and it does export the data in JSON format but the JSON that it creates is not in a valid format.